WeiningLi/Simple_Batch_Testing/README.md

 Then our test suite consists of three tests.
 The ﬁrst one (test1) will use the ﬁle test1.in and test1.args.
 The last one (reallyBigTest) will use the ﬁle reallyBigTest.in and reallyBigTest.args.

+### runSuite:
-## For runSuite, we make .out files the expected outcome, then it compare the actual output when run the program with .in and .args with exprected given output (i.e. test1.outm reallyBigTest.out), if they are not the same, it prints:
+we make .out files the expected outcome, then it compare the actual output when run the program with .in and .args with exprected given output (i.e. test1.outm reallyBigTest.out), if they are not the same, it prints:

 Test failed: